-Thankfully, one of the top travel operators on Kilimanjaro has come up with a novel plan to support those porters.
-One that will not only bring in some much needed funds, but also give us a goal to strive for while we wait for normal travel opportunities to resume.
+Thankfully, one of the top travel operators on Kilimanjaro has a novel plan to support those porters.
+One that will bring in some much-needed funds and give us a goal to strive for while we wait for normal travel opportunities to resume.

 Tusker Trail’s Almost Kilimanjaro Climb

 For more than 40 years, Tusker Trail founder Eddie Frank has been leading treks to Kilimanjaro’s summit.
 Frank has built arguably the finest guiding company on the mountain over those four decades, offering a high-quality and truly unique trekking experience.

 Throughout his time working in Tanzania, he has also worked tirelessly to improve the porters’ lives, providing not only higher wages but also top-notch gear and comprehensive training programs.